Duality between Lagrangian and Legendrian invariants: Maps relating Legendrian and Lagrangian (co)algebras

 Now, we need to check that $\e_1$ is a quasi-isomorphism.
+We point out that $\e_{1}$ concern only strips and are defined using only two parallel copies.
 In the case that $L=L^{-}$, this is a consequence of the exact sequence for wrapped Floer cohomology induced by the subdivision of the complex into high and low energy generators: